module-federation/aegis-host/README.md

 ---

+## Service Mesh

+Aegis provides a built-in service mesh that ties Aegis instances together in an application fabric, where data, code and workload can be distributed and deployed dynamically in response to functional or non-functional requirements and conditions.
+The service mesh enables transparent integration of aegis components, such that component developers can write business logic that is valid regardless of where components are deployed.
+The service mesh is pluggable.
+It is straightforward to plug in another implementation.
+Default implementation is "webswitch" a switched mesh based on websockets.
+Nats and a QUIC-based implementation are planned.

 ## Running the Application

 See above TL;DS section for a simplied install.
 Get up and running in about 60 seconds.